libp2p/blog/src/_blog/metrics-in-go-libp2p.md

 We were first faced with the question of choosing a metrics collection and monitoring system.
 Among our choices were Prometheus, OpenCensus, and OpenTelemetry.
 The details of the discussion can be found [here](https://github.com/libp2p/go-libp2p/issues/1356).

 We noticed that [OpenCensus creates a lot of allocations](https://github.com/libp2p/go-libp2p/issues/1955), which would lead to increased GC pressure.
 OpenTelemetry's metrics API is still unstable as of writing this blog.
 In contrast, Prometheus is performant (zero-alloc) and ubiquitous.
-This allows us to add metrics without worrying too much about performance, even for frequently exercised code paths.
+This allows us to add metrics without sacrificing performance, even for frequently exercised code paths.
-We also added ready-to-use Grafana dashboards, since we knew that Grafana is the preferred visualization tool of a lot of our users.
+We also added ready-to-use Grafana dashboards, since Grafana is the preferred visualization tool for a lot of our users.

 ## How Users can enable Metrics

-Metrics are enabled by default from go-libp2p [v0.26.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.26.0).
+Metrics are enabled by default since go-libp2p [v0.26.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.26.0).
 All you need to do is setup a Prometheus exporter for the collected metrics.

 ```go